-They were expensive and difficult to operate and maintain.
+They were expensive, difficult to operate, and had high maintenance costs.

-However, the times have changed and home laser cutting is affordable and accessible for hobbyists and small businesses.
+However, with the advancement in technology, desktop lasers have become affordable and accessible for hobbyists and small businesses.

-At an affordable price, you can do etching, engraving, and cutting to make customized gifts and products.
+At an affordable price, you get a laser cutter capable of etching, engraving, and cutting.

-In this guide, I list the best and most reliable laser cutter options for hobbyists and businesses.
+In this guide, I list the best and most reliable laser cutter options in 2022.

 MellowPine is reader-supported.
 When you buy through links on my site, I may earn an affiliate commission at no extra cost to you.